-Ok now that’s too much schematic pictures.
+Ok, now that’s too many schematic pictures.
 I don’t know about you, but I find this very exhausting, so please take a while and relax.

 Let’s go back to control.

-Any other “doors” configuration would result either in nothing happening, either in a short circuit on the power supply (which is bad), or either in braking the motor.
+Any other “doors” configuration would result either in nothing happening, either in a short circuit on the power supply (which is terrible), or either in braking the motor.

 Note: braking (or short-braking) a motor consists in connecting both its terminals together.
-It only works when the rotor is moving, resulting in shortly stopping.
-But you can easily try it at home with a disconnected motor: turn the axis with your hand, then do it again while connecting the terminals together; you’ll feel the rotor is a little bit harder to turn.
+It only works when the rotor is moving, resulting in shorter stopping.
+But you can quickly try it at home with a disconnected motor: turn the axis with your hand, then do it again while connecting the terminals; you’ll feel the rotor is a little bit harder to turn.

 — Ok, you’re telling me, but what you call “doors” looks quite like push-buttons to me.
 That means I’ll need my hands again, and two of them this time!

 Right, this was only the simple way to explain it.
 These doors can be replaced by several components, called transistors or MOFSETs.
 The most used is called the bipolar transistor.
-This three-legged component will take the role of an automated door; it means that connected to a microprocessor which sends commands, each door let automatically a certain amount of current flows through it, or block it.
-This results in a door, or a no-hands-needed push-button.
+This three-legged component will take the role of an automated door; it means that connected to a microprocessor that sends commands, each door automatically lets a certain amount of current flow through it or blocks it.
+This results in a door or a no-hands-needed push-button.

 This kind of transistor works like a controlled door: the B side is the control side, from where you choose to open or close.
-If a small “signal” current is flowing through B to E, then the door is opened and let a bigger “power” current to flow from C to E. If no current flows from B to E, then the door is closed and no current is allowed from C and E.
+If a small “signal” current flows through B to E, the door is opened and lets a more significant “power” current flow from C to E. If no current flows from B to E, the door is closed, and no current is allowed from C and E.

 Note: This explanation is for the case of a perfectly saturated transistor.
 The reality may be a little more complex.

-Also, you can find PNP (this was a NPN), which is basically the opposed polarity.
+Also, you can find PNP (this was an NPN), which is the opposed polarity.

-- You write a program in a microprocessor (easier with the help of a developing board).
+- You write a program in a microprocessor (more accessible with the help of a developing board).

-- The microprocessor sends high or low signals to the H-bridge (again, easier with a controlling board).
+- The microprocessor sends high or low signals to the H-bridge (easier with a controlling board).

 - The H-bridge orient the voltage so that the connected motor can rotate the way you politely asked it.

-Of course, you will have to program your developing board so that it works properly.
+Of course, you will have to program your developing board to work properly.
 Many websites provide great help for dealing with Arduino or Raspberry Pi boards.

 Congratulations.
 Despite some pictures challenging to watch for too long, you now have half the control of your not-that-eager-now motor.
-On the next part, we will have a look on the speed control, still on DC brushed motors.
-One more step towards full control!
+In the next part, we will look at the speed control, still on DC brushed motors.
+One more step towards total control!

 Thank you for reading.

-— If you liked what you read, please clap the hell out of it and follow us on Medium!
+— If you liked what you read, please clap the hell out of it and follow us on Reddit!